arttuulips/DND-Final-Project/Domain.md

 DTOs are lightweight objects used to transfer data between the frontend, backend, and database layers.
 They decouple the internal structure of models from external APIs.

 ## BlogPost DTOs:
-•	`BlogPostCreationDto`: Used for creating a new blog post.
+•	`BlogPostCreationDto`: Used for creating a new blog post. <br>
-•	`BlogPostUpdateDto`: Used for updating an existing blog post.
+•	`BlogPostUpdateDto`: Used for updating an existing blog post. <br>
-•	`BlogPostBasicDto`: Represents a simplified view of a blog post for frontend display.
+•	`BlogPostBasicDto`: Represents a simplified view of a blog post for frontend display. <br>
-•	`SearchBlogPostParametersDt`o: Allows filtering and searching of blog posts.
+•	`SearchBlogPostParametersDt`o: Allows filtering and searching of blog posts. <br>

 Example: `BlogPostBasicDto` that provides a read-only, summarized representation of a blog post.
 ```csharp